datapartnership/integrated-framework-for-road-safety/README.md

 * mapillary_client_token: Get your Mapillary Client Token from [here](https://www.mapillary.com/dashboard/developers)
 * place_mame: give a name for the region you are interested in
-* {north west south east}: defining a bounding box of interest, in logitude and latitude
+* {north west south east}: defining a bounding box of interest, in longitude and latitude

 ## Predict risk level

-### Download the trained RRE model from [here](https://drive.google.com/uc?export=download&id=1_mO_ZPlEjbHIsbAq6L38Ej1CWDHg-Xv9) and save it in the model floder
+### Download the trained RRE model from [here](https://drive.google.com/uc?export=download&id=1_mO_ZPlEjbHIsbAq6L38Ej1CWDHg-Xv9) and save it in the model folder

 ```
 model/RRE.sav